KeshiroM/porfolio/readme.md

  # Hello I'm a 4th year Software Systems Engineering student at the University Of Regina with a widely vast knowledge base.
 Enjoy some of projects
+ I have a project in game devlopment using C# and Unity <a href ="https://github.com/M-Alharbi/Fear-Woods"> HERE </a>
  I am currently in a team that is developing a pet disease detector using ML/AI techniques as our capstone project. <a href ="https://github.com/HasaanToor/FurScan"> HERE </a>
  <p> </p>
  FALL 2023